uc-mille6aw/it3038c-scripts/project2/Readme.md

 ### Misc Info
 <p>
 This script is a different script than my project 1 script.
 This time around I wanted to make a script that incorportated error handling (try, catch) and a loop.
-I also updated my script launcher (the .bat file) to simplify things and remove the unnecessary pause.
+I also updated my script launcher (the .bat file) to improve things/avoid issues and remove the unnecessary pause.
 </p>